USS Arizona: Attack on Pearl Harbor

 Shortly before 08:00 local time on 7 December 1941, Japanese aircraft from six aircraft carriers struck the Pacific Fleet as it lay in port at Pearl Harbor, and wreaked devastation on the warships and installations defending Hawaii.
 On board Arizona, the ship's air raid alarm went off at about 07:55, and the ship went to general quarters soon after.
 Shortly after 08:00, ten Nakajima B5N2 "Kate" torpedo bombers, five each from the carriers Kaga and Hiryū, attacked Arizona.
 All of the aircraft were carrying 41 cm armor-piercing shells modified into 797 kg bombs.
 Flying at an estimated altitude of 3000 m, Kaga's aircraft bombed Arizona from amidships to stern.
 Soon after, Hiryū's bombers hit the bow area.

-The aircraft scored four hits and three near misses on and around Arizona.
-The near miss off the port bow is thought to have caused observers to believe that the ship had been torpedoed, although no torpedo damage has been found.
-The sternmost bomb ricocheted off the face of Turret IV and penetrated the deck to detonate in the captain's pantry, causing a small fire.
-The next forward most hit was near the port edge of the ship, abreast the mainmast, probably detonating in the area of the anti-torpedo bulkhead.
+The aircraft scored four hits and three near-misses on and around Arizona.
+The near-miss off the port bow is thought to have caused observers to believe that the ship had been torpedoed, although no torpedo damage has been found.
+The stern-most bomb ricocheted off the face of Turret IV and penetrated the deck to detonate in the captain's pantry, causing a small fire.
+The next forward-most hit was near the port edge of the ship, abreast the mainmast, probably detonating in the area of the anti-torpedo bulkhead.
 The next bomb struck near the port rear 5-inch AA gun.